ideas-lab-nus/vizpro/docs/README.md

 "proxy": "http://localhost:8080",
 ```

  - Create a new `server.js` file rooted at `my-app`.
-A template that can be followed is provided at [server.js](playground\server.js).
+A template that can be followed is provided at [server.js](./server).
-    - To prevent CORS issues, ensure it is configured inside `server.js` as shown below.
+    - To prevent CORS issues, ensure it is configured as shown in `server.js`.
     - The template has set up a `/python` route that will run a python file given a valid filepath and any arguments necessary.
 Anything printed to stdout will be displayed.
-    - The provided `/bat` route allows .bat files to be executed.
+    - The provided `/bat` and `/r` routes allows such files to be executed.
     - The GET request sends the parameters as `p1`, `p2` ... `pn`.
 Therefore, request querying should be handled as such.
-    - Additional routes can be added as necessary to run other files.
+    - Additional routes can be added as necessary to run other files/functions as required.
  - Run the server simultaneously with `npm start` in a separate terminal ;

 ```